 Well, it’s all in the name really.
 I stumbled across this store in East Dulwich when visiting my friend in London.
 Luckily for me, they are also online.
 However, if you can pop into the store then do – things always look better in the flesh and they have some special collections that aren’t featured on the website.
 The sole intention of this company is sourcing ethical clothing for stylish women with a conscience.
 They get their products from across the globe including, SA, Canada, Denmark, Sweden, Brazil and the UK of course.
 Each item has a symbol associated with it to help inform you of the kind of product you are buying, fair trade, organic, vegan, recycled, non-toxic, supports wildlife etc. They cover clothes, shoes, jewellery, gifts and more.

-I’m pretty sure you will have heard of or seen this brand during one of your shopping trips.
+I’m pretty sure you will have heard of or seen this brand during one of your high street shopping trips.
 They’re a high street giant that doesn’t give in to the mass-market sweatshops.
 A British brand, they are part of the Ethical Trading Initiative (ETI) and have a strict animal welfare policy that they impose on their suppliers.
 Although they still make their clothes in countries like India, they seem like one of the good guys.

 If you love bags, this is definitely the site to check out.
 OK, so they aren’t the cheapest, but they are uber eco, 100% vegan in fact.
 Their name stands for MAT(T)erial and NATure.
 The concept has been going since 1995, committed to not using leather or any other animal-based materials in their designs, remaining sustainable and eco-friendly.
 What’s even better, since 2007, they’ve been committed to using linings only made out of 100% recycled plastic bottles.
 How great is that?!
 The cheapest bag you will find is about £50, but you know it is going to last you years longer than any Primark bag will.
 Plus, their instagram account is beautiful!